The Hardy Boys: Ghostwriters

 Each volume is penned by a ghostwriter under the pseudonym Franklin W. Dixon.
 In accordance with the customs of Stratemeyer Syndicate series production, ghostwriters for the Syndicate signed contracts that have sometimes been interpreted as requiring authors to sign away all rights to authorship or future royalties.
 The contracts stated that authors could not use their Stratemeyer Syndicate pseudonyms independently of the Syndicate.
 In the early days of the Syndicate, ghostwriters were paid a fee of $125, "roughly equivalent to two months' wages for a typical newspaper reporter, the primary day job of the syndicate ghosts."
 During the Great Depression this fee was lowered, first to $100 and later to $75.
-All royalties went to the Syndicate; all correspondence with the publisher was handled through a Stratemeyer Syndicate office, and the Syndicate was able to enlist the cooperation of libraries in hiding the ghostwriters' names.
+All royalties went to the Syndicate, all correspondence with the publisher was handled through a Stratemeyer Syndicate office, and the Syndicate enlisted the cooperation of libraries in hiding the ghostwriters' names.

-The Syndicate's process for creating the Hardy Boys books consisted of creating a detailed outline, with all elements of the plot; drafting a manuscript, and editing the manuscript.
+The Syndicate's process for creating the Hardy Boys books consisted of creating a detailed outline with all plot elements, drafting a manuscript, and editing the manuscript.
 Edward Stratemeyer's daughter, Edna Stratemeyer Squier, and possibly Stratemeyer himself, wrote outlines for the first volumes in the series.
-Beginning in 1934, Stratemeyer's other daughter, Harriet Stratemeyer Adams, began contributing plot outlines; she and Andrew Svenson wrote most of the plot outlines for the next several decades.
+Beginning in 1934, Stratemeyer's other daughter, Harriet Stratemeyer Adams, began contributing plot outlines; she and Andrew Svenson wrote most plot outlines for the next several decades.
 Other plot outliners included Vincent Buranelli, James Duncan Lawrence, and Tom Mulvey.

-Most of the early volumes were written by Canadian Leslie McFarlane, who authored nineteen of the first twenty-five titles and co-authored volume 17 The Secret Warning, between 1927 and 1946.
+Most early volumes were written by Canadian Leslie McFarlane, who authored nineteen of the first twenty-five titles and co-authored volume 17 The Secret Warning, between 1927 and 1946.
 Unlike many other Syndicate ghostwriters, McFarlane was regarded highly enough by the Syndicate that he was frequently given advances of $25 or $50, and during the Depression, when fees were lowered, he was paid $85 for each Hardy Boys book when other Syndicate ghostwriters were receiving only $75 for their productions.
 According to McFarlane's family, he despised the series and its characters.